 The subscription also includes tutor support; you can message an instructor whenever you have questions or need clarification.
 Finally, you will also have access to Lingualift's interactive language learning app.
 You can try a Lingualift lesson for free, and the company also has a 30-day money-back guarantee.

-A monthly subscription to Lingualift costs about $29 a month, or you can sign up for a 12-month membership for roughly $204 ($17 per month).
+A monthly subscription to Lingualift costs $19.99 a month, or you can sign up for a 12-month membership for $155.88 which is equal to paying $12.99 a month.
 Lingualift is a great option if you’re looking for a self-paced, comprehensive program that includes an app and tutor support.

 FluentU: Best Video-Based

 FluentU is a language learning system that offers materials for learning more than 10 different languages.
-The FluentU system is completely video-based and its lessons use all kinds of videos for all types of interests, such as movie trailers, commercials, and music and business videos.
+The FluentU system is completely video-based and its lessons use all kinds of videos for all types of interests, such as movie trailers, commercials, as well as music and business videos.

 All the videos have captions in Russian as well as in English, so you can follow along and learn new words and phrases.
 You can try FluentU for free for 14 days.
 After that, you can subscribe for about $30 a month, or you can buy a 12-month subscription for around $240 ($20 per month).